sveltia/sveltia-cms/README.md

     - Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.
   - Copy the public URL, file path, text data or image data of a selected asset to clipboard.
     - The file path starts with `/` as expected[^48].
-  - Edit plaintext assets, including SVG images.
+  - Edit plain text assets, including SVG images.
   - Replace existing assets.
   - Download one or more selected assets at once.
   - Delete one or more selected assets at once.